PORTUGAL FAQ

 Tipping is not required but is very much appreciated.

-We hire the best local Trip Leaders to give you the best cultural experience possible.
-We pay our Trip Leaders well, but your gratuity supports them, their families, and their communities.
+We hire the best local Trip Leaders to give you the best cultural experience possible, and they receive fair pay.
+Your gratuity additionally supports them, their families, and their communities.

 How much should you tip?

-Tipping is a practice deeply entrenched in the travel and tourism industry in all the countries we visit.
-The amount you tip is up to you, but a general guideline is $3-6 per person daily for excellent service.
+Tipping is a practice in the travel and tourism industry in all the countries we visit.
+The amount you tip is up to you, but a general guideline is 5-10 USD per person daily for excellent service.

 What is internet access like in Portugal?